 Less than truckload (LTL) freight means transporting products or goods that do not require a full truckload.
 These freight loads are smaller and result in multiple shipments on one truck.
 LTL shipments are usually ideal for many carriers due to their flexibility, cost-effectiveness, and environmentally friendly.
 However, it can also be complex.
 So first, let us find out the calculations of LTL freight rates.

 Minimums, known as the absolute minimum charge (AMC), are the minimum charges that a carrier will not simply go below.
-This is because the costs a carrier experienced for a minimum charge shipment far exceed the expenditures they share for heavier loads.
+This is because the costs a carrier experiences for a minimum charge shipment far exceed the expenditures they share for heavier loads.
 But, again, these can change from carrier to carrier and from lane to lane.

-Typically, the longer the haul, the higher the price per-hundred weight.
+Typically, the longer the haul, the higher the price per-hundred weights.
 In addition, many carriers have a specific region in which they do business.
-As a result, if the shipment goes to a location outside the carrier's normal service area, the trucking company will transfer the load to another LTL carrier for final delivery, known as interlining.
+As a result, if the shipment goes to a location outside the carrier’s normal service area, the trucking company will transfer the load to another LTL carrier for final delivery, known as interlining.
 Unfortunately, interlining can result in higher costs.